-Chris’s specialisms are birds and beavers and Dave’s are beavers, photography and natural history education.
-However, we use a number of other local guides who specialise in different areas of East Devon’s wildlife, so if you have a particular species group you are interested in please email us and we can organise something for you.
+In addition to Chris, David, Mike and Steve, we also use a number of other local guides who specialise in different areas of Devon’s wildlife, so if you have a particular species group you are interested in please email us and we can organise something for you.

-Chris is the lead guide for Devon Beaver & Wildlife Tours and director of our parent company Wise Birding Holidays Ltd
+Chris is the lead guide for Devon Beaver & Wildlife Tours and director of Wise Birding Holidays Ltd

 Now, Chris works full time as a guide as well as taking time to develop new itineraries.
 He has led wildlife watching holidays for over 20 years.
 He is a people person keen to share knowledge and ensure that tours are full of wildlife, humour and good quality cakes and puddings!

-David grew up in the countryside on the southern escarpment of the Cotswolds.
-This is where he gained his life long interest in wildlife, among the limestone & clay.
+David lives in East Budleigh, East Devon.
+He grew up in the countryside on the southern escarpment of the Cotswolds where he gained his life long interest in wildlife.